MetaMask/metamask-extension/test/e2e/webdriver/README.md

 ## Interactions

-When we talk about interacting with web elements, we mean simulating the actions a user might take on a webpage.
+In this context, interacting with web elements implies simulating actions a user might take on a webpage.
 This includes:

 - **Clicking**: Simulating a mouse click on buttons, links, or any clickable elements.
 - **Typing**: Entering text into input fields like text boxes or text areas.